gaia-platform/GaiaPlatform/production/catalog/README.md

 - `gaia_generate` implements Gaia extended data classes (EDC) generation APIs.

 ### Parser
 This is the scanner-parser for Gaia DDL.
-We used a lex/parser generator, `flex/bison` specifically, to generate the C++ code.
+We used the lex/parser generator-- `flex/bison`--to generate the C++ code for both the lexer and parser.
 The lexical analysis rules are defined in [`lexer.ll`](parser/src/lexer.ll).
 The grammar rules are defined in [`parser.yy`](parser/src/parser.yy).
 A helper or driver class `parser_t` of the lexer-parser is defined in [`gaia_parser.hpp`](parser/inc/gaia_parser.hpp).
 Most parsing usage should call the `gaia::catalog::ddl:parser_t` instead of `yy_lex` or `yy_parser` interfaces.

+Add the following directories to the include list and link to `gaia_parser` to use the parser directly.

+- `${GAIA_REPO}/production/catalog/parser/inc`
+- `${GAIA_PARSER_GENERATED}`

 ### Gaiac
 This is the catalog command line tool for Gaia data definition language.
 It is used for bootstrapping the EDC definitions, manual testing and development.

 The tool has three modes of operation: loading, interactive, and generation.

-Loading mode will only execute the DDL statements--translating them into catalog records--without any output.
+By default without specifying any mode, `gaiac` will run as loading mode to execute the DDL statements--translating them into catalog records--without generating any output.

-The interactive mode provides a REPL style command line interface to play with DDLs.
+The interactive mode (`-i`) provides a REPL style command line interface to play with DDLs.
 The DDL typed in will be executed, and fbs output if any will be printed out to the console output.

-Under generation mode, the tool will generate the following 2 header files either from an DDL file or a specified database.
+Under generation mode (`-g`), the tool will generate the following 2 header files either from an DDL file or a specified database.

 - The FlatBuffers header for field access, `<dbname>_generated.h`
 - The EDC header file `gaia_<dbname>.h`

 With the two headers, a direct access source file gains access to the database as defined by the catalog.

 #### Usage
 ```